 For a correct comparison, you need to add Loss and Damage cover, rideshare insurance, registration, maintenance, and all the other bits that keep the car on the road, as these are all included in the weekly subscription fees.
-Check out this quick calculation for one of our most popular models, the Kia Sportage.

 Yes, it’s possible.
 If your lifestyle demands having a car and you ever had to go without it, you probably know why.

 If a situation like this finds you unprepared, you can still get on a car subscription and use it to earn an income—this way it will pay for itself.
 While providers usually charge a non-refundable initial fee, this is normally a fraction of a deposit and covers important features such as paperwork and maintenance, so you can focus more of your energy where it really counts.

 You can cover your Flexi own car’s weekly subscription fee with just 15 hours of driving